Polyculturalism: Revolutionary France

 The different successive polities over the last two centuries in France has tried various policies in intercultural relations, creating much research material for Citizenship Studies.

 The French Revolution was ground-breaking in its de-emphasis of religious and other cultural distinctions.
-On the 27th August 1789, the National Constituent Assembly issued the Declaration of the Rights of Man and of the Citizen.
-On the 27th September 1791, the National Constituent Assembly voted to give France’s Jewish population equal rights under the law.
+On 27 August 1789, the National Constituent Assembly issued the Declaration of the Rights of Man and of the Citizen.
+On 27 September 1791, the National Constituent Assembly voted to give France's Jewish population equal rights under the law.
 That a long-scapegoated minority were to be recognised simply as citizens regardless of their religion was unprecedented in Modern Europe.

 Debates about citizenship, equality, and representative politics among intellectuals defined the Age of Enlightenment, and played a role in the shaping of political thinking in early America and France on the eve of the Revolution in 1789.
 Radical components of the Republican movement in France coalesced around the Jacobin Club in early 1790.
 One of their objectives was:

 To work for the establishment and strengthening of the constitution in accordance with the spirit of the preamble (that is, of respect for legally constituted authority and the Declaration of the Rights of Man and of the Citizen).

 The political views of the Jacobin Movement were rooted in Jean-Jacques Rousseau's notion of the social contract.
 The promotion and inculcation of civic values and the sense of nationhood became consolidated in France.
-A common identity for the peoples within France’s natural boundaries of the Alps, Jura mountains, Pyrenees, the river Rhine and the Atlantic coast was successfully cultivated and propagated.
-France’s regional identities were presented as parts of a wider whole in an effort to create common bonds across a much larger territorial area.
+A common identity for the peoples within France's natural boundaries of the Alps, Jura mountains, Pyrenees, the river Rhine and the Atlantic coast was successfully cultivated and propagated.
+France's regional identities were presented as parts of a wider whole in an effort to create common bonds across a much larger territorial area.